robindavidgames/ci-project05/README.md

 There is a custom 404 page.

 ## Design
 I have used a simple colour scheme, forcussing on greys and greens.
-This is to create a clean site.
+This is to create a clean, more accessible and navigable site.
 The green in the buttons is to echo the idea of nature and adventure.

 I used Bootstrap for most of this project, using guidance from Bootstrap's Getting Started Documentation.

 In addition, I used my own custom CSS file, to create smaller and more specific styling effects.
-On occasion, I have applied styling to exising Bootstrap classes.

-# UX design

 ### Responsive Design
-Thanks to the boostrap CSS, the site is fully responsive.
+The site is fully responsive.
 On a mobile device, the navigation menu turns into a button, product cards automatically reduce in size and evenutally stack.

 ## Search Engine Optimisation
-In order to populate the text on the site, I rearched google searches related to outdoor aventure, camping, hiking, etc. After compiling a list of recurring terms, I ensured that product text and page introductions used such terms.
-However, I tried to maintain a level of expertese, authoratativeness, and trustworthiness in order to satisfy Rater Guidelines.
+In order to populate the text on the site, I resarched google searches related to outdoor aventure, camping, hiking, etc. After compiling a list of recurring terms, I ensured that product text and page introductions used such terms.
+I tried to maintain a level of expertese, authoratativeness, and trustworthiness in order to satisfy Rater Guidelines.

 Websites such as www.wordtracker.com were invaluable for this and helped specifically with choosing product names.